coelhucas/love-sprite-sheet-animator/README.md

 function love.load()
   playerSprite = love.graphics.newImage("player.png")
-  -- Creates a new animator for the 'player.png' sprite-sheet, which have 12 frames (horizontally) and 7 frames (vertically) animator = LSA.new(playerSprite, 12, 7)
+  -- Creates a new animator for the 'player.png' sprite-sheet, which have 12 frames (horizontally) and 7 frames (vertically).
+  -- Filter is an optional parameter, which have it's defaults to 'nearest' animator = LSA.new(playerSprite, 12, 7, filter='nearest')
   -- Creates a new animation called idle which start in frame 1 and ends in frame 6 animator:newAnimation('idle', 1, 6) end